nxbt/dungeon-game/README.md

 ##TODO high priority (within a week or two):
 * continue proceedurally generated textures
 * make wood texture rotate to make more sense in small hallways
-* update libGDX
-* change visibity polygons to use DelaunayTriangulator.computeTriangles
 * update wiki pages

 ##TODO low priority (within a month or two?):